Fumika0523/StudentManagement_FrontEnd_18-10-2024/README.md

 15. when student login, student icon should show on profile
 16. Profile function ?
 17. change the backend to cloud url

+- Download the collection, upload to github                                                     ----> DONE
+- MongoDB Atlas URL                                                                             --->>> DONE
+- check importance of const [isAuthenticated,setIsAuthenticated]=useState(false) vs token --> token = permanent credential, used for API requests.
+--> isAuthenticated = temporary UI state, allows immediate reactivity in React.

+Both are needed together for a smooth login experience without page refresh.

+CRUD---
+Student: when you add, admission date and course id is not showing
+Admission: everything is  working
+Course: everything is  working
+Batch: Working fine, maybe form need to be updated